-While we do love unexpected wedding ceremony readings, we have to admit that our hearts still skip a beat when we hear romantic love poems read during a ceremony!
-When words fail, poetry can say it all.
-So, we found 12 of the most romantic love poems that would be perfect for any wedding ceremony.
+While we do love unexpected wedding ceremony readings, we have to admit that our hearts still skip a beat when we hear romantic love poems read during a ceremony.
+Where words fail, poetry says it all.
+These 12 romantic love poems would be perfect for any wedding ceremony.
 From modern poets to the classic greats, these poets found a way to express what everyone wants to say on the most special day of their lives.

 photo by Thrall Photography

 Our Souls Are Mirrors by Rupi Kaur

 god must have kneaded you and i